blazerer/blazerer.github.io/wishlist.md

 * [Architecture at the Heart of the Home](https://www.amazon.com/Architecture-at-Heart-Home-anglais/dp/1760761486)s
 * [Art and Geopolitics](https://store.artlebedev.ru/books/sovremennoye-iskusstvo-i-geopolitika/)
 * [Passive agression translator](https://store.artlebedev.ru/books/perevodchik-s-passivno-agressivnogo/)
-* Rewire your brain / The Willpower Instinct / Atomic Habits as I want to have them in paper
+* Rewire your brain / The Willpower Instinct / Atomic Habits / Kahneman as I want to have them in paper
 * Any book from Taleb
 * Zorich's Calculus
 * Shiryav's Probability